davidpallmann/hashnode-backups/cl7m5wct601dngznvdambdqah.md

 ![phone_hue_configure_4_LightsExample.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1662220705941/nZqryRfzM.jpg align="left")

+For tips and tricks about enjoying your lights, check out the links below under further reading.

 All of that was fun and satisfying, but I want to do it programatically.
 Well, that's where we go in Part 2.
 Philips has done a good job of catering to two distinct audiences: consumers who want to connect smart lighting to their homes with minimal fuss, and developers.
 Development will be our focus going forward.

 # What's Next?